soumyadip1997/qepsilon/README.md

 --output-location  Location for storing the output features having the required sub-directories

-Then we need to create Train,Val and Test Set
+Then we need to create Train,Val and Test Set.
+Since we are training with both GDTTS and LDDT scores we have two sets of train, validation and test datasets

 **GDTTS**